Bendigo: Extreme weather events

 A series of great floods occurred in Bendigo in 1859.
 Substantial flooding also occurred in 1903.

-Tornadoes have been seen around the area of Bendigo, and although rare, the 2003 Bendigo tornado passed through Eaglehawk and other parts of the city, causing major damage to homes and businesses.
+Tornadoes have been seen around the area of Bendigo and, although rare, the 2003 Bendigo tornado passed through Eaglehawk and other parts of the city causing major damage to homes and businesses.

-Bendigo was in severe drought from 2006 to 2010, and during this time, the city had some of the harshest water restrictions in Australia, with no watering outside the household.
+Bendigo was in severe drought from 2006 to 2010 and, during this time, the city had some of the harshest water restrictions in Australia with no watering outside the household.
 Heavy rains from the middle to later months of 2010 filled most reservoirs to capacity and only wasteful water use (e.g. hosing down footpaths) is currently banned.

 Bendigo was affected by the Black Saturday bushfires in 2009.
 A fire to the west of the city burned out 500 ha.
-The fire broke out at about 4.30 pm on the afternoon of 7 February, and burned through Long Gully and Eaglehawk, coming within 2 km of central Bendigo, before it was brought under control late on 8 February.
-It destroyed about 58 houses in Bendigo's western suburbs, and damaged an electricity transmission line, resulting in blackouts to substantial parts of the city.
+The fire broke out at about 4.30 pm on the afternoon of 7 February and burned through Long Gully and Eaglehawk, coming within 2 km of central Bendigo, before it was brought under control late on 8 February.
+It destroyed about 58 houses in Bendigo's western suburbs and damaged an electricity transmission line, resulting in blackouts to substantial parts of the city.
 One fatality from the fire occurred.

 Flash floods occurred across Bendigo during 2010, the first in March and the most severe at the beginning of September.
+The region also had flooding events in October 2022 and January 2024.

 Demographics

-According to the 2016 census of population, 92,379 people were in Bendigo Urban Centre.
+According to the 2016 census of population, 92,379 people were in the Bendigo Urban Centre.